tanaikech/UtlApp/README.md

 - v1.0.6 (May 4, 2024)

-  1. Methods of [blobToDataUrl](#blobtodataurl) was added.
+  1. A method of [blobToDataUrl](#blobtodataurl) was added.
 When this method is used, the Blob data can be converted to the data URL.

+- v1.0.7 (September 4, 2024)
+  1. Following 3 methods were added.
+  - [snake_caseToCamelCase](#snakecasetocamelcase): This method is used for converting a string of the snake case to the camel case.
+  - [camelCaseTosnake_case](#camelcasetosnakecase): This method is used for converting a string of the camel case to the snake case.
+  - [createFormDataObject](#createformdataobject): This method is used for creating the form data to HTTP request from an object.

 [TOP](#top)